 NFL player props for the Super Bowl include any trackable outcome that can be attributed to a roster member of either team participating in the big game.
 These player prop bets for the Super Bowl usually involve statistical achievements, but can also ask if they'll make a gesture toward the stands or propose to their girlfriend after the game.

-Each Super Bowl player prop bet will include a list of outcomes that can be wagered on.
+Each SB player prop bet will include a list of outcomes that can be wagered on.
 Each outcome will feature moneyline odds that detail the probability of happening and informs gamblers of how much money can be won.
 Here is an example:

-Number Of Passing Touchdowns Thrown By Tom Brady
+Number Of Passing Touchdowns Thrown By Jalen Hurts

 - 2 -110